alexduta-tech/selenium-python-framework/README.md

 # Python Selenium Docker

-This project provides a Selenium WebDriver framework for testing web applications in a Docker container using Python.
+This project provides a Selenium WebDriver framework for testing web applications in Docker container using Python.
 It includes sample test cases and demonstrates the use of the Page Object Model (POM) design pattern.

 ## Tech stack